 Gains Are Good

 While most of us run from paying taxes like the plague, remember gains are good.
-It means that you made money on the investment.
+It means that you made money on the investment; if you’re looking to make more smart investments, read this Learn to Trade article for some of the best investment strategies for young adults.
 At some point you are going to have to pay tax on that gain unless your purposefully waiting for the investment to lose value or if you plan to die with that holding in your estate.

 If you put $100,000 in an aggressive investment a year ago and it’s now worth $200,000, if you sell it all today, you will have to pay long term cap gains tax and possibly state tax on the $100,000 realized gain.
 But remember, what goes up by 100% can also go down by 100%.
 To avoid the tax bill, you make the decision to just sit on the investment and 3 months from now the economy goes into a recession.
 The value of that investment drops to $125,000 and you sell it before things get worse.
 While you successfully decreased your tax liability, the tax hit would have been a lot better than saying goodbye to $75,000.

 As financial planners we are always looking for ways to reduce the tax bill for our clients but sometimes paying taxes is unavoidable.
 The more you make, the more you pay in taxes.
 In most tax years, investors try to use investment losses to help offset some of the realized taxable gains.
 However, since most assets classes have appreciated in value over the last few years, investors may be challenges to find investment losses in their accounts.
 If you’ve suffered investment losses through negligence, fraud of impropriety, then you might want to check out a website like investmentlossrecoverygroup.com to help you get back any compensation that you deserve.